lcorrealopes/home/index.md

 ## About Me

 I am a second year Ph.D. student at University of Brasília (UnB) under the supervision of <a href="http://pz.mat.unb.br/">Dr. Pavel Zalesski</a>.
-Currently we are working on profinite groups acting $k$-acylindrically on profinite trees.
+Currently we are working on profinite groups acting *k*-acylindrically on profinite trees.

 ## Research Interests

-- **Group Theory:** profinite group theory, free pro-C constructions and profinite Bass-Serre theory.
+- **Group Theory:** profinite group theory, free pro-*C* constructions and profinite Bass-Serre theory.

 ## Book Recommendations